GiovanniBalestrieri/autodichiarazione_2.0/README.md

 ### Milestone 2

 - Create two users and two declarations with same destination point and time interval
+- Use visualization tool to show the paths

 ### Milestone 3